- Purchase the complete Expat Arrivals San Francisco Guide (PDF)

 After deciding on a suitable neighbourhood, the best place to begin a search is online.
 Forums, social networks, property websites and community messaging groups are all popular ways of finding accommodation.
 Local newspapers can also be a good source for apartment listings.

-Of course, house hunters can also drive or walk around an appealing neighbourhood looking for 'For Rent' signs, or approach an estate agent who would be able to give them the lowdown on a particular neighbourhood and shop around for the right specs.
-They do charge, often substantial, fees though.
+Of course, house hunters can also drive or walk around an appealing neighbourhood looking for 'For Rent' signs.
+Another option is approaching an estate agent for information on a particular neighbourhood.
+They do charge often-substantial fees though.

 Renting accommodation in San Francisco

-Newcomers to San Fran should act fast once they find a suitable apartment.
-Since the rental market in the city is so competitive, apartments are often snapped up shortly after being advertised.
+Newcomers to San Francisco should act fast once they find a suitable apartment.
+Since the rental market in the city is so competitive, apartments are snapped up shortly after being advertised.

 Application and lease

 It's vital to put in an application as quickly as possible for the best chance of getting the apartment.
-It's best to always be prepared with proof of a positive credit history as well as funds for the rental deposit.
+Potential tenants should be prepared with proof of a positive credit history as well as funds for the rental deposit.
 Having these elements pre-organised can speed up the process, meaning the lease can be signed as soon as possible.
 The typical length of a lease is 12 months.

 Deposit